 According to the reports, most of the cars were in self-driving mode when the accidents happened, and the other driver caused the accident.
-None of the crashes was serious enough to cause injuries, either to the person the state requires to sit behind the wheel or people in the other cars.
+None of the crashes were serious enough to injure the person the state requires to sit behind the wheel, and the reports say none of the people in the other cars were treated for injuries either.

 Until now, the agency said it could not reveal details about self-driving car accidents, citing state law making collision reports confidential.

-After the DMV denied a public records request, AP argued that the agency was incorrectly interpreting the confidentiality requirement.
-The news organization also said the public has an interest in understanding how these experimental vehicles are performing.
+After the DMV denied a public records request, AP argued that the agency was incorrectly citing the confidentiality requirement and that the public has an interest in understanding how these experimental vehicles are performing as they drive public streets and highways.

 "Unlocking these records and sharing them with the public are in keeping with AP's longstanding efforts nationwide to bring about greater transparency in government agencies," AP spokesman Paul Colford said.

-While eight companies have permission to test 82 self-driving cars in California, Google has driven the most miles (about 1.8 million) and licensed the most prototypes (48).
+While seven companies are licensed to test 48 self-driving cars in California, Google cars have driven the most miles driven (about 1.8 million) and built the most prototypes (23).

-After several years of revealing little about crashes, Google has in recent weeks become more open about their number and nature.
+After several years of secrecy, Google has in recent weeks become more open about the number and nature of its accidents.

 After AP reported last month that there had been three Google accidents and one Delphi accident, Google self-driving car project leader Chris Urmson revealed in a blog post that its cars had been involved in eight other accidents between 2010 and July 2014.